Java package: Package naming conventions

+Using TLDs in package names is a convention primarily associated with Java, but seldom used in other languages.
+In other languages such as C++ and C# it is sufficient to just prefix package/namespace names with the company name.

 Complete conventions for disambiguating package names and rules for naming packages when the Internet domain name cannot be directly used as a package name are described in section 7.7 of the Java Language Specification.

 Core packages in Java SE 8

 Modules

 In Java 9 (released on September 21, 2017) support for "modules", a kind of collection of packages, was implemented as a result of the development effort of Project Jigsaw.
 The "modules" were earlier called "superpackages" and originally planned for Java 7.

 Modules describe their dependencies in a declaration placed in a file named module-info.java at the root of the module's source-file hierarchy.
 Since Java 9, the JDK is able to check the module dependencies both at compile time and runtime.
 The JDK itself is modularized for Java 9.
+For example, the majority of the Java standard library is exported by the module java.base.

+As an example, the following module declaration declares that the module com.foo.bar depends on another com.foo.baz module, and exports the following packages: com.foo.bar.alpha and com.foo.bar.beta: